-The Chestnut Backed Chickadee is a frequent visitor to our feeders on Vancouver Island and are a joy to interact with.
+The Chestnut Backed Chickadee is a frequent visitor to our feeders on Vancouver Island and is a joy to interact with.
 They sometimes look comical when they land on a branch close to you and turn their heads almost upside down all the while calling with the cheep cheep cheep call.

 The Chestnut Backed Chickadee build their nests in woodpecker holes or excavate their own cavities in soft rotten wood.
-They are also known to nest in man made nest boxes.
+They are also known to nest in man-made nest boxes.
 The nests are built using moss, lichen, fine grass, feathers, and plant fiber, and are lined using soft hair and fur.
 The nests are usually placed low and do not exceed 2.5 meters above the ground.

 The female chickadee lays 5 to 7 eggs usually white eggs.
 Some eggs although white, are speckled.
 Both male and female chickadees tend to their young while nesting.

 Little is known about the mating habits of these chickadees.
 So far there is no information available regarding their mating behavior or pattern for pair formation.
-What is known is that chestnut backed chickadees become territorial during breeding season but otherwise freely join mixed species flocks, especially in winter.
+What is known is that chestnut backed chickadees become territorial during the breeding season but otherwise freely join mixed-species flocks, especially in winter.
 Breeding season starts around mid-March to early April.

 Although they are non-migratory they sometimes fly short distances in winter when their food supply gets low.
 They usually move to lower elevations in the same area when winter starts and move back up to higher elevations in late summer.